 Find a Cheaper Electricity Provider and Save Money in 2025!

-In February 2025, the average price of electricity in Ireland per unit is 34.38c per kWh.
+In March 2025, the average price of electricity in Ireland per unit is 34.38c per kWh.
 This is based on a standard, 24hr urban rate comparing all providers with VAT included.
 Community Power has the cheapest unit rate per kWh at 28.80c including VAT.
 The average estimated electricity bill in Ireland is €1,404.55 including VAT and other charges.
-If you are looking to switch electricity provider, you can call 📞(01) 913 1771.
+If you are looking to compare electricity prices in Ireland, you can call 📞(01) 913 1771.

-⚡ Electricity Prices in Ireland: The Essentials, February 2025
+⚡ Electricity Prices Ireland: The Essentials, March 2025

 Selectra brings you everything you need to know about electricity prices in Ireland: